 Each module studied at Middlesex has an online reading list containing a list of sources to read which cover the topics studied on that module.
 These are recommended by the module leader and are an excellent place to start your reading for assignments.
 The lists also provide direct access to the sources listed, meaning you don't have to search for them yourselves.
 You can access these lists from within your module pages on 'My Learning' or search for the reading list for any module you are studying using the search box below:

-You can also use 'Summon' the library search tool to look for additional materials on your assignment topic.
-Enter your search terms in the box below to get started:
+You can also use 'Library Search' the library's search tool to look for additional materials on your assignment topic.

 How do I access my free personal eTextbook?

-Your free Kortext book for each module is available on the right hand side of the module page.
+Your free Kortext book for each module is available on the right hand side of the module page for that module.
 You can also view your entire collection of personal e-textbooks and download an app for your portable devices at the Kortext website.
 Check your university email for an email from Kortext which provides you with your username and password to access this site.

 If you have trouble accessing your Kortext book contact their support team.
 Further information is available from http://www.kortext.com/support/